BThomas22x/cobra-firmware/ReadMe.md

 	- Other small fixes and changes throughout
 	- See other changes in readme below

-Also check the [changelog in releases](https://github.com/DarkFlippers/unleashed-firmware/releases) for latest updates!

 ### Current modified and new Sub-GHz protocols list:
 Thanks to Official team (to their SubGHz Developer, Skorp) for implementing decoders for these protocols in OFW.